Evolutionary Retrofitting: Offline Mode Experiments

 \subsubsection{Discussion}

-These experiments have been performed with the distribution of test cases in the original code from~\cite{unsuptran}, \ie{} limit at 100: we investigated the case of a limit 512, but further work is needed on the dataset as there are redundancies between valid and test in that context (in particular when using computational accuracy, which aggregates distinct but functionally similar codes).
+These experiments have been performed with the distribution of test cases in the original code from~\citet{unsuptran}, \ie{} code size limit at 100 tokens: we investigated the case of a limit 512, but further work is needed on the dataset as there are redundancies between validation and test in that context in particular when using computational accuracy, which aggregates distinct but functionally similar codes.